wp-plugins/powerpress/readme.txt

 * PowerPress 6.0+ will no longer be compatible with WordPress 3.0.x, 3.1.x and 3.2.x.
 Please upgrade to WordPress 3.3 or newer to install future versions of PowerPress.
 * Translation support will change in PowerPress 6.0+.
 Translations will be packaged in a sepraate plugin made available on WordPress.org.
 This will allow us to release translations separately and more often.

+= 5.0.1 =
+* Released on 08/30/2013
+* Removed alert box from PowerPress mejs file, only occcurred in IE and Safari browsers
+* Fixed issue with blubrry Hosting users not being able to upload media with some versions of PHP.
+* Fixed podcast title in defaults mode not getting applied to podcast feed.

 = 5.0 =
 * Released on 08/27/2013